 Tournament Disconnects and Sitting Out Policy

 GGPoker does not accept any responsibility for a player disconnect except in the case of a server crash.
-While each user is responsible for his or her own Internet connection, we make an effort to protect players who are disconnected during the final stages of a real money tournament, by allowing extra time to reconnect.
+While each user is responsible for his or her own internet connection, we make an effort to protect players who are disconnected during the final stages of a real-money tournament, by allowing extra time to reconnect.

 If a player times out during a hand, whether connected or disconnected, his or her hand will be folded if facing action, or may be checked if facing no action.

 Discussing cards discarded or hand possibilities is not allowed.
 A penalty may be given for discussion of hands during play.

 Tournament Deal Making Policy